Cyberdog52/hackathon/Dotnet_React/React_Frontend/README.md

-Typescript 5.2 is used in the demo and template.
+Typescript 5.2 and JSX is used in the demo and template.
 Documentation of the language can be found [here](https://www.typescriptlang.org/).

 The frontend can be accessed by a browser using the local URL as shown by the Vite development server.